-Profacts is a 100% Belgian and independent full-service market research company.
-Based on insights from market research and big data, Profacts provides strategic advice to customers in various sectors such as telecom, energy, banks, retail, fast-moving,media and so on.
+Profacts is a 100% Belgian, independent full-service market research company.
+Based on insights from market research and big data, Profacts provides strategic advice to customers in various sectors such as telecom, energy, banks, retail, fast-moving media and so on.

-What we are seeing today, according to CEO Carine Vaeremans, is that many companies are reducing their investments or efforts, postponing them or, at worst, silencing them.
-This is understandable from the uncertainty surrounding the current economy.
+What we are seeing today, according to CEO Carine Vaeremans, is that many companies are reducing their investments or efforts, postponing them or at worst, silencing them.
+Understandable considering our current economic climate.
 Despite the decline in business confidence, we also see companies that go against the grain.
-The very smartest companies and brands are now fully investing in the future or are adapting and reinventing themselves, which in turn gives a powerful optimistic signal.
-We need this optimism to emerge stronger as a society and as entrepreneurs from this crisis.
+The smartest companies and brands are now fully investing in the future or are adapting and reinventing themselves, which gives a powerful optimistic signal to the rest of society.
+We need this optimism to survive this global pandemic and economic crisis.

 From trend to habit